 What is assisted reproductive technology (ART)?

-ART includes all fertility treatments in which both eggs and sperm are handled.
+Assistive reproductive technology (ART) includes all fertility treatments in which both eggs and sperm are handled.
 ART usually involves in vitro fertilization (IVF).
 In IVF, sperm is combined with the egg in a lab, and the embryo is transferred to the uterus.
 IVF is done for the following causes of infertility:

 - Damaged or blocked fallopian tubes that cannot be treated with surgery

 - Severe endometriosis

 How can I find out ART success rates?

 The Centers for Disease Control and Prevention reports this information on its web site (www.cdc.gov/reproductivehealth/ index.htm).
 Success rates also are listed on the web site of the Society for Assisted Reproductive Technology (SART) (www.sart.org).